 Unloading rates have been increased on all models to a maximum of 4.5 bushels per second on the 9230.
-An optional 31-foot (9.3-meter) unload auger provides clearance for headers up to 45 feet (13.7 meters) wide.
+An optional 31-foot unload auger provides clearance for headers up to 45 feet wide.
 Powered grain tank extensions are included on the Axial-Flow 7230, 8230 and 9230 models.